eny2890/Class_Files/README.md

 # Class Schedule
 This will be a document that we will use as a class to keep track of what we did/are planning on doing in class, that way if you miss a session, are confused about something and want to revisit it, or didn't finish all the steps together in class, you can revisit this README file to catch up.
 ## Script to attempt before class on Monday, October 14, 2024
-In class we started creating a reference library for our metabarcoding project, downloading the most current taxonomy (names) from NCBI as well as FASTA files (identified sequences) from BOLD - .
-The last step in creating our reference library is downloading micromoth FASTA files from NCBI - .
+In class we started creating a reference library for our metabarcoding project, downloading the most current taxonomy (names) from NCBI as well as FASTA files (identified sequences) from BOLD - https://www.boldsystems.org/.
+The last step in creating our reference library is downloading micromoth FASTA files from NCBI - https://www.ncbi.nlm.nih.gov/.
 To achieve this we need to do two things - download and install an API key to our Hipergator account, then format and submit the shell script on Hipergator to download the data.
+Before class on Monday, try and install the API key so we can jump right into submitting the NCBI script during our class.
-### Part 1: Downloading and Installing an API key for NCBI onto our Hipergator account
+### Downloading and Installing an API key for NCBI onto our Hipergator account
 NCBI requires an API key when downloading a large amount of data onto our computer (or, in our case, our Hipergator storage).
 This is similar to the SSH key we created for our GitHub accounts a few weeks ago; however, it is all done on our Hipergator account, not our home directory on our computer.
 This API key works to tell NCBI that we have a verified account and that this is a safe place to download its data.
 To download and install an API key follow these steps _in order._

 1.)
 Go to this website - https://account.ncbi.nlm.nih.gov/signup/ and sign into NCBI.
 Once there, your screen should look something like this.